Project Description

 Department of Philosophy, Western University

-I am a Ph.D. candidate in the Philosophy Department at Western University (University of Western Ontario) and a graduate trainee at the Rotman Institute of Philosophy.
-Prior to commencing my doctoral studies, I earned my M.A. in Philosophy from Northern Illinois University, my M.Eng. in Engineering Mechanics from The Pennsylvania State University, and my B.Tech. in Mechanical Engineering from Shiv Nadar University.
+I am a Ph.D. candidate in the Department of Philosophy at the University of Western Ontario.
+Prior to my doctoral studies, I earned an M.A. in Philosophy from Northern Illinois University and an M.Eng. in Engineering Mechanics from Pennsylvania State University.
+I also hold a B.Tech. in Mechanical Engineering from Shiv Nadar University in India.

 Ravikumar, V. (forthcoming).
 Explaining social subjectivity: A Bourdieusian response to Zahavi.
 Australasian Philosophical Review.
 Doi:10.1080/24740500.2024.2485537